ProKarelia

-ProKarelia is a Finnish fringe irredentist group that works for the return to Finland of Finnish Karelia, Petsamo, Salla and some islands in Gulf of Finland ceded to the Soviet Union in past treaties in Moscow and Paris (See Karelian question in Finnish politics).
+ProKarelia is a Finnish marginal irredentist group that works for the return to Finland of Finnish Karelia, Petsamo, Salla and some islands in Gulf of Finland ceded to the Soviet Union in past treaties in Moscow and Paris (See Karelian question in Finnish politics).
 As a preliminary goal the group hopes to overturn the articles of the Paris Peace Treaty of 1947 and remove Finnish responsibility in starting the Continuation War.

 ProKarelia strives to make the Karelian question better known.
 According to the organization itself, ProKarelia's ideas do not include aggressive actions, nor do the association participate in demonstrations.
+This however conflates with their statements and remarks about the local Russian population and their plans to remove the local Russian population.
+The organisation was accused of separatism and Russophobia.

 ProKarelia publishes Internet pages in eight languages.
 It mails articles to decision-makers all over the world.
 ProKarelia also publishes the Karelia Klubi journal four times a year.

 They also published magazine Karjalan Kuvalehti.